conan-io/conan-io.github.io/_posts/2020-06-04-Conan-Docker-Images.markdown

 The new version uses multi-stage builds feature for caching the *base* image and reusing it for any new Conan release.
 That strategy can save time when building Docker images.

 Currently, the pull request [#204](https://github.com/conan-io/conan-docker-tools/pull/204) is implementing the new version of a base image, which should compose current and future compilers.
-In addition, this image should be used to generate Conan packages, in the Conan Center Index.
+In addition, this image will be used in the future to generate Conan packages in the Conan Center Index.

 ## Conclusion